 Prisoners suffer in many ways, not just the loss of freedom but also a lack of hope.
-It is often through some hope appearing in their lives that they seek forgiveness from their crimes.
+It is often through some hope appearing in their lives that they seek forgiveness for their crimes.
 Lord please listen to our prayers and allow some hope to enter their lives.

-If any prisoners can find their way to hearing your word and seeing a different life in their future it may take them towards the path of seeking forgiveness and turning their lives around.
+If any prisoners can find their way to hearing your word and seeing a different life in their future it may take them on the path of seeking forgiveness and turning their lives around.

 Lord let this prayer usher in a sense of peace, acceptance and hope to those prisoners most in need of your love